kbidzhiev/kbidzhiev/TTopt/ttopt1.md

 The file with `test_sdk.py` can be organized, for example, as in [here](https://github.com/kbidzhiev/TToptSDK/blob/main/tests/test_sdk.py).

-# CI/CD for the package.
+# CI/CD for the package
 ## CI part
 Next steps in the articles will continue and use part of["Docker from zero to hero"](../Docker/Docker1.md).